Joy Harjo: Career

 Harjo taught at the Institute of American Indian Arts from 1978 to 1979 and 1983 to 1984.
-She taught at Arizona State University from 1980 to 1981, the University of Colorado from 1985 to 1988, the University of Arizona from 1988 to 1990, the University of New Mexico from 1991 to 1997 and later from 2005 to 2010, UCLA in 1998 and from 2001 to 2005, University of Southern Maine, Stonecoast Low Residency MFA Program from 2011-2012, University of Illinois, Urbana-Champaign from 2013 to 2016, and University of Tennessee, Knoxville from 2016 to 2018.
+She taught at Arizona State University from 1980 to 1981, the University of Colorado from 1985 to 1988, the University of Arizona from 1988 to 1990, the University of New Mexico from 1991 to 1997 and later from 2005 to 2010, UCLA in 1998 and from 2001 to 2005, the University of Southern Maine, Stonecoast Low Residency MFA Program from 2011 to 2012, University of Illinois, Urbana-Champaign, from 2013 to 2016, and University of Tennessee, Knoxville, from 2016 to 2018.
 Her students at the University of New Mexico included future Congresswoman and Secretary of the Interior Deb Haaland.

-Harjo has played alto saxophone with the band Poetic Justice, edited literary journals and anthologies, and written screenplays, plays, and children's books.
+Harjo has played alto saxophone with her band Poetic Justice, edited literary journals and anthologies, and written screenplays, plays, and children's books.
 Harjo performs now with her saxophone and flutes, solo and with pulled-together players she often calls the Arrow Dynamics Band.

 In 1995, Harjo received the Lifetime Achievement Award from the Native Writers' Circle of the Americas.

 In 2002, Harjo received the PEN/Beyond Margins Award for A Map to the Next World: Poetry and Tales.

 In 2008, she served as a founding member of the board of directors for the Native Arts and Cultures Foundation, for which she serves as a member of its National Advisory Council.

+In 2008, Harjo had her poetry collection, She Had Some Horses, published first as a Norton paperback.

 Harjo joined the faculty of the American Indian Studies Program at the University of Illinois at Urbana-Champaign in January 2013.

 In 2016, Harjo was appointed to the Chair of Excellence in the Department of English at the University of Tennessee, Knoxville.

 In 2018, Harjo was awarded a Tulsa Artist Fellowship.

 In 2019, Harjo was appointed Board Chair for the Native Arts & Cultures Foundation.

 In 2019, Harjo was named the United States Poet Laureate.
 She was the first Native American to be so appointed.
 She was also the second United States Poet Laureate Consultant in Poetry to serve three terms.

 In 2019, Harjo was appointed Chancellor for the Academy of American Poets.

 In 2022, Harjo was appointed as the first artist-in-residence for the Bob Dylan Center in Tulsa, Oklahoma.

+In 2023, Harjo was awarded Yale's Bollingen Prize for American Poetry.